-If agencies require us to obtain approvals in connection with the CCMCC Transaction, we will be required to undergo an application process for approvals from the applicable agencies and could be subject to conditions or restrictions (or loss of approval) depending on the outcome of the approval process.
-We will be required to make or obtain notices and/or approvals prior to the CCMCC Transaction from those agencies that require notice and/or approval to be made or obtained prior to the occurrence of a change in ownership or control.
+If agencies require us to obtain other approvals in connection with the CCMCC Transaction, we will be required to undergo an application process for approvals from the applicable agencies and could be subject to conditions or restrictions (or loss of approval) depending on the outcome of the approval process.
 If any applicable agencies determine that we did not follow required procedures in providing notification and seeking approval of the CCMCC Transaction, or if any agencies do not approve the CCMCC Transaction, we could be subject to sanctions by the applicable agencies including loss of CCMCC's approvals from these agencies.